SAP-samples/cloud-btp-cli-api-codejam/.sap/discussions.md

 _Why are there two entries in `$HOME/bin/` for the `btp` executable?_

 One is the real executable, but with a full name which includes the version, and the other is a symbolic link, with the short `btp` name, pointing to it.
 This way you can download and manage different versions of the btp CLI in case you need to.
 It's a common pattern.
+Moreover, you can have the `btp` symbolic link always point to the version you want to use, and the fact that it has a generic name rather than a version specific one allows for writing more generic and stable scripts.

 # Exercise 02